Common Withdrawal Symptoms of Vicodin Detox

 Withdrawal effects of Vicodin

 Like most opioids, Vicodin suppresses the brain’s pain receptors.
 It also relaxes the muscles.
-The longer someone takes Vicodin, the greater chance he or she has of developing dependence to it.
+The longer someone takes Vicodin, the greater the chance he or she has of developing dependence to it.

 Dependence itself doesn’t indicate addiction; in fact, it’s a necessary part of any prescription drug treatment.
 However, that’s exactly why these drugs can be so risky.
 The temptation to misuse, knowingly or not, is something many people, even responsible ones, experience.